fclorenzo/pkreborn-access/README.md

 ### How to Find Event Information

 If you want to find an event in the file or add a new one, you first need to get its unique identifiers.
-Our mod makes this easy:
+The mod makes this easy:

-1. Stand next to the event in-game.
-2. Use the **J** and **L** keys to select the event with the scanner.
+1. Use the **J** and **L** keys to select the event with the scanner.
-3. Press **Shift + P** to hear the event's coordinates (e.g., "Coordinates: X 36, Y 29").
+2. Press **Shift + P** to hear the event's coordinates (e.g., "Coordinates: X 36, Y 29").
-4. Press and hold the **D** key to hear the map information (e.g., "Azurine Lake, Map ID 586").
+3. Press the **D** key to hear the map information (e.g., "Map 586, Azurine Island").

 You now have all the information (`map_id`, `coord_x`, and `coord_y`) you need to find or add that specific event in the `pra-custom-names.txt` file.